-The Group's revenue from operation of restaurants is mainly derived from customers in Hong Kong and revenue from catering management and consultancy services is mainly derived from customers in Hong Kong and the People's Republic of China ("PRC").
-The principal assets of the Group were also located in Hong Kong as at 31 December 2018 and 2017.
+The Group's revenue from operation of restaurants is mainly derived from customers in Hong Kong and revenue from catering management and consultancy services is mainly derived from customers in Hong Kong and the PRC.
+The principal assets of the Group were also located in Hong Kong as at 31 December 2019 and 2018.
 Accordingly, no analysis by geographical segment is provided.

-REVENUE
+6 REVENUE